-- Slow down this is a core safety value in any situation where there is a higher risk of a crash.
-Slowing down creates more space and this extra space yields more time to respond to the everchanging circumstances. - Pay attention even though many "regular drivers" can be seen checking their phones, this is a violation of FMCSA regulations for professional drivers.
-This should not be done at any time and in construction zones especially.
-Drivers should be keeping an eye out for construction zones and the lower speed signs instead of doing other things. - Be patient this is a key behavior for a professional driver.
-We must exercise extra patience to allow for other drivers that may not be able to do this.
+- SLOW DOWN this is a core safety value in ANY situation where there is a higher risk of a crash.
+Slowing down creates more space.
+The extra space yields more time to respond to the ever-changing circumstances. - Pay attention construction zones and the lower speeds, usually 45mph, are NOT the time to do other things.
+Even though many "regular drivers" can be seen checking their phones, this is a violation of FMCSA regulations for professional drivers.
+This should NOT be done at any time, especially NOT in construction zones. - Be patient this is a key behavior for a professional driver.
+We must exercise extra patience to allow for other drivers who may not be able to do this.

 - Obey the signs a construction zone is designed and planned by traffic engineers.
-They examine many factors like lines of sight, distances etc. to place the signs for a work zone.
-The zones are designed to protect the workers and make the delay as short as possible. - Drive defensively don't follow too closely.
-Make sure to be alert and expect things to change.
-For example, a piece of equipment may not know that the back of the machine is just over the line out into the lane of travel.
-Be prepared to make adjustments. - Lane pattern changes many construction zones have a lane shift that moves all traffic to the opposite side of the road.
+They examine lines of sight, distances and many other factors to place the signs for a work zone.
+They are designed to protect the workers and make the delay as short as possible. - Drive defensively don't follow too closely.
+Be alert and expect things to change.
+For example, the operator of a piece of equipment may not know that the back of the machine is just over the line out into the lane of travel.
+Be prepared to make adjustments. - Lane pattern changes many construction zones have a lane shift that moves all traffic to the opposite side of the highway.
+This is most often found when bridges are being replaced or rebuilt.
 These lane shifts can be abrupt, especially for a high profile vehicle.
-Reduce speed even more and be certain the trailer does not track outside the lane of travel. - Solid white lines everyone who has driven through a construction zone knows these solid white lines mean - stay in your lane.
-Follow this traffic regulation even if you see other vehicles crossing them.
+Reduce speed even more and be certain the trailer does not track outside the lane of travel. - Solid white lines everyone who has driven through a construction zone knows these solid white lines mean -STAY IN YOUR LANE.
+Please follow this traffic regulation even if you see other vehicles crossing them.

-A construction zone is a place for any driver to set an example for other drivers.
-Help the workers improving our roads do their work and get home safely.
+A construction zone is a place for a professional driver to set an example for other drivers.
+Help the workers improving our highways do their work and get home safely.
 Their safety is in YOUR hands.